Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/introduction.md

 **What it does**: Ensures all prerequisites are met before starting submission

 - ✅ Verifies study and participant registration status
-- ✅ Checks biospecimen entity requirements (samples, specimens, experiments)
+- ✅ Checks biospecimen entity requirements (samples, specimens, experiments and read groups)
 - ✅ Validates file accessibility and permissions
 - ✅ Cross-checks metadata consistency with PCGL records
 - ✅ Registers missing biospecimen entities when needed

-**User benefit**: Catches registration issues early, preventing failed submissions
+**User benefit**: Catches submission dependencies issues early, preventing failed submissions

 ### 📝 2.
 Metadata Payload Generation
 **What it does**: Converts your TSV metadata into PCGL-compliant JSON format